Skip to content

 Performance

-Annemarie Arzberger’s (*1984 Graz, lives in Vienna) pictorial worlds are highly imaginative and rich, lavishly baroque and full of detail, and sometimes uncanny and bizarre; they are always populated by a large number of creatures that make us curious and whose stories we want to hear.
+Annemarie Arzberger’s pictorial worlds are highly imaginative and rich, simultaneously lavishly baroque and full of detail, and sometimes uncanny and bizarre; they are always populated by a large number of creatures that make us curious.
 Arzberger’s work originates both in drawings and in paintings, and for some years now she has also been making sculptural figures that can be used as movable and playable puppets as well as being exhibited in classical static form.
-For HALLE FÜR KUNST Steiermark the artist has developed her first own performative presentation, with a setting for her puppets that is based above all on dance and lip-sync elements with musical moments and a combination of human-body and puppet theater
+For the HALLE FÜR KUNST Steiermark, the artist is developing her own piece for the first time, creating a setting for her puppets in which she herself becomes one of the main characters of the performance, which combines dance and lip-syncing elements with musical moments and spoken theater through physical and puppet theater.

 Performance: 3.10.2025, 6pm

-Performance intervention in the course of the Long Night of the Museums: 4.10.2025, 6pm – midnight
+Performance interventions every half an hour in the course of the Long Night of Museums: 4.10.2025, 6pm – midnight

 Curated by Jan Tappe